markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![Git Issue Text Block Requirements](assets/lesson-1/1000-text-block-issue.png)

-Practice your HTML skills by fulfilling the Git issue requirements and following the mock-up for guidance.
+On your own, practice your HTML skills by fulfilling the Git issue requirements and following the mock-up for guidance.

 When you're done, the markup should look like this: